NARESHDC/Module-4/Dictionary- Merging Two Dictionaries.md

-## Dictionary Operations in Python: Merging Two Dictionaries
+## 2:Dictionary Operations in Python: Merging Two Dictionaries
 ## 🎯 Aim
 To write a Python program that merges **two dictionaries** and combines their key-value pairs.